SEO Website Redesign Checklist

 5. Forgetting About Page Speed

-Slow loading speeds can frustrate users and negatively impact your search engine rankings.
-Optimize your images, leverage browser caching, and use a content delivery network (CDN) to improve your website's loading speed.
-According to Akamai, 49% of web users expect pages to load in two seconds or less [Source: Akamai State of the Internet Report 2026].
+Slow loading speeds frustrate users and negatively impact your search engine rankings.
+Akamai's 2026 State of the Internet Report shows 49% of web users expect pages to load in two seconds or less [Source: Akamai State of the Internet Report 2026].
+Optimize your images, use browser caching, and consider a content delivery network (CDN) to improve your website's loading speed.

 Real-World Use Cases